CQCL/pytket-docs/manual/manual_circuit.rst

 ..
 Most basic form is to ask for the sequence of operations in the circuit; iteration produces `Command`s, containing an `Op` acting on `args`

 After creating a :py:class:`~pytket.circuit.Circuit`, we will typically want to inspect what we have constructed to ensure that it agrees with the design we planned.
 The most basic form of this is to just get the object to return the sequence of operations back to us.
-Iterating through the :py:class:`~pytket.circuit.Circuit` object will give back the operations as :py:class:`Command` s (specifying the operations performed and what (qu)bits they are performed on).
+Iterating through the :py:class:`~pytket.circuit.Circuit` object will give back the operations as :py:class:`~pytket.circuit.Command` s (specifying the operations performed and what (qu)bits they are performed on).

 Because the :py:class:`~pytket.circuit.Circuit` class identifies circuits up to DAG equivalence, the sequence will be some topological sort of the DAG, but not necessarily identical to the order the operations were added to the :py:class:`~pytket.circuit.Circuit`.